Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Embargo period
-     - The period of time before an article is moved out from behind the paywall, i.e. from Controlled to OA_Delayed.
+     - The period of time before an article is moved out from behind the paywall, i.e. from Controlled to Open.
      -

    * - End_Date